DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 What can I do with the APP?

-Both the DJI and Insta360 APPs are full-featured and easy to use, so you don't have to worry about how to quickly edit your video after recording, whether it's automatically or manually, and the DJI Mimo and Insta360 APPs are similar in terms of operating experience.
-For reference, this is a video I recorded with GO Ultra and edited automatically with Insta360 APP:
+Whether you're editing automatically or manually, the DJI and Insta360 APPs are full-featured and easy to use, so you don't have to worry about how to quickly edit your video after recording, and the DJI Mimo and Insta360 APPs are similar in terms of operating experience.
+For reference, this is what I did with the Insta360 GO Ultra Recorded videos are automatically edited and processed via the Insta360 APP:

 APP Connection Stability

-In terms of APP connection, Osmo Nano's app connection speed is slow ( # ゚Д゚)つ〃.
+In terms of APP connectivity.DJI Osmo Nano The application connection speed is slow ( # ゚Д゚)つ〃.

-I found the Osmo Nano to be slightly unstable when connected to DJI Mimo, but did not experience this instability when using Osmo 360 or Action 5 Pro, so I think this is a processing issue with the Osmo Nano itself and not with the DJI Mimo app.
+I found the DJI Osmo Nano to be slightly unstable when connected to DJI Mimo, but I did not experience this instability when using the DJI Osmo 360 or Action 5 Pro, so I think this is a processing issue with the DJI Osmo Nano itself, and not with the DJI Mimo app.
 I hope this problem can be solved by a firmware update.

 Boot-up Speed